visualskyrim/visualskyrim.github.io/_posts/2017-01-26-build-kafka-with-kerberos.md

 We need a way to tell our program where to find this file and how to hand it over to the authority(Kerberos).
 And that will be the JAAS file.

-We create the JAAS files for Zookeeper and Kafka like below and put it to */etc/kafka/zookeeper_jaas.conf* and */etc/kafka/kafka_jaas.conf*.
+We create the JAAS files for Zookeeper and Kafka and put it to */etc/kafka/zookeeper_jaas.conf* and */etc/kafka/kafka_jaas.conf*.

 ```
 Server {